 Pienza - Pecorino cheese

-This wonderful city is also famous for its pecorino, which is worthily celebrated every year, from 31 August to 6 September, with the Fiera del Cacio, an event full of events and tastings.
-The Fair always ends with a dance in the square.
+This wonderful town is also famous for its Pecorino cheese, which is worthily celebrated every year, from the 31st of August to the 6th of September, with the Fiera del Cacio, an event full of events and tastings.
+The Fair always ends with a dance in the square

-The Palio del Cacio al Fuso is a popular game typical of this area, of ancient origins, even mentioned in the sixteenth-century statutes of the city of Pienza.
-The Palio del Cacio Fuso is one of the most important events of the Cacio Fair.
+The Palio del Cacio al Fuso is a popular game typical of this area, of ancient origins, even mentioned in the sixteenth-century statutes of the town of Pienza.
+The Palio del Cacio Fuso is one of the most important events of the Fiera del Cacio.

 How to get there

-Pienza is located in the heart of the Val d’Orcia, 20 km east of Montalcino and a few kilometers west of Montepulciano.
+Pienza is located in the heart of the Val d’Orcia, 20 km east of Montalcino and a few kilometres west of Montepulciano.
 Those coming by car from Florence along the A1 can exit at Valdichiana – Bettolle, continue towards Torrita di Siena and then follow the signs for this city.
-Those coming from Rome, on the other hand, can exit at the Chiusi – Chianciano Terme tollbooth and continue towards Montepulciano.
-From Siena, take the Cassia to San Quirico d’Orcia and continue to your destination.
+On the other hand, those coming from Rome can exit at the Chiusi – Chianciano Terme tollbooth and continue towards Montepulciano.
+From Siena, take the Cassia to San Quirico d’Orcia and continue to your destination

-Since 1967, the Teatro Povero has become a regular event in which the population itself staged an autodrama.
+Since 1967, the Teatro Povero has become a regular event in which the population itself stages an autodramma.
 The theatrical performances are repeated for about three weeks between July and August, in the Piazza del Teatro di Montichiello which acts as a natural stage.

 Nearby…

-Nearby is Bagno Vignoni with its thermal baths, known since the times of the Etruscans and Romans and frequented by illustrious people, such as Santa Caterina da Siena, Pope Pius II and Lorenzo de ‘Medici.
+Nearby is Bagno Vignoni with its thermal baths, known since the times of the Etruscans and Romans and attended by illustrious people, such as Santa Caterina da Siena, Papa Pio II and Lorenzo de ‘Medici.

 Municipality website